danfuzz/samizdat/doc/library-guide/Value.md

 identifier (e.g. a memory address) of the value.
 Various of the core classes override this to provide more useful information.

-**Note:** In general, it is a bad idea to use this function for any purpose other than temporary debugging code.
+**Note:** In general, it is a bad idea to call this function for any purpose other than temporary debugging code.

 #### `.perEq(other) -> . | void`